 Roku’s newest 4K streaming device has minimal voice search controls.
 While you can connect with Alexa and ask her just about anything on the smart Amazon Fire TV Stick, Roku’s voice controls only let you search; that’s it.

 The one other BIG drawback to Roku is you can’t connect to the network with an Ethernet cable, at least with the company’s streaming sticks.
-While the Fire Stick requires a separate adapter to get Ethernet capabilities, you can only connect Roku by using WiFi.
+While the Fire Stick requires a separate adapter to get Ethernet capabilities, you can only connect to Roku using WiFi.
 While that offers you some portability and flexibility, it can quite often translate to a less reliable connection.
 This can be an issue when streaming programs in 4K or HDR.

 When considering Roku vs. Firestick, the winner is clearly the Amazon Fire TV Stick.